nginx/unit-docs/source/configuration.rst

     * - ``type``
       - Type of the application: ``go``, ``perl``, ``php``, ``python``, or ``ruby``.
+        You can also define a specific version number of the interpreter that will be used to run the application.
+        Valid version formats are ``MAJOR``, ``MAJOR.MINOR``, and ``MAJOR.MINOR.REVISION``.
+        When one of the first two formats is used, Unit will use the latest ``MAJOR.MINOR.REVISION`` version found in existing modules.

     * - ``processes`` (optional)
       - Number of application processes.